-Mr. Lyons has been the Superintendent/Director of the Shawsheen Valley Technical School District, located in Billerica, Massachusetts since 1987.
-Appointed by a ten member elected School Committee, Mr. Lyons is responsible for a staff of approximately 200 employees providing critical vocational technical educational services for 1400 high school students.
+Mr. Lyons was the Superintendent/Director of the Shawsheen Valley Technical School District, located in Billerica, Massachusetts from 1987 until the fall of 2015.
+Appointed by a ten member elected School Committee, Mr. Lyons was responsible for a staff of approximately 200 employees providing critical vocational technical educational services for 1400 high school students.
 As Superintendent/Director he developed a decentralized fiscal management system, initiated a five-year capital budgeting system, and implemented an extensive technology improvement plan, including the construction of a life science wing completed in 2009.

 Shawsheen Valley Technical High School is one of the finest CVTE High Schools in the Commonwealth of Massachusetts.
 It has an average student attendance rate of 97.1%, a four year on time graduation rate of 98.2%, an annual drop-out rate of less than 0.2%, and enjoys the highest percentage of co-operative placement opportunities in the private sector for high school students in the state.
 A rigorous challenging career centered curricula ensures 70% of Shawsheen graduates enter post-secondary studies, and most of the remainder enter the workforce as either creative craftsmen or talented technicians.